 Based on the series of the elegant and stylish IWC Portuguese Yacht Club chronographs that were revealed early last year during SIHH 2010 industry event, the refreshed IWC Portuguese Yacht Club Chronograph Edition “Volvo Ocean Race 2011-2012” (ref.
-IW390212) automatic watch comes in a body of the same dimensions, but features a revised movement, as well as a host of lightweight materials that make it even closer to the thrilling world of high-profile ocean races.
+IW390212) is delivered in a body of the same dimensions, but features a revised movement, as well as a host of lightweight materials that make it even closer to the thrilling world of high-profile ocean races.

 While the original line of Portuguese Yacht Club chronographs was issued in either more practical stainless steel or more imposing (and much more expensive) rose gold, the new IWC Portuguese Yacht Club Chronograph Edition “Volvo Ocean Race 2011-2012” has the heavy metals replaced with lighter titanium.

 Although surely more prone to scratches, titanium not only makes the watch less massive but is also more resistant to corrosion so that the watch can be exposed to salty water without a significant risk of irreversibly damaging the body and other parts.

 The sunburst-finished black and silver dials were, too, replaced with more high-tech black carbon fiber: a material, which is widely used in areas where every extra gram of dead weight comes at a premium price that only a few can afford to ignore.

 Like the other members of the Yacht Club line, the watch features the same bi-compax layout for its chronograph where the hour and minute chronograph hands share the same sub-dial, which is neatly placed at 12 o’clock and allow you to grasp elapsed time with a single glance.

 The vacant space at 6 o’clock was reserved for a pretty large subsidiary seconds display.